16 Best Lens for Event Photography: (2023 Guide & Reviews)

 The downside of the lens is it’s a fully manual lens.

-This means your flash will not work with TTL because the camera doesn’t know what the settings are because you have to adjust your aperture on the lens itself.
+This means your flash will not work with TTL.
+The camera doesn’t know the settings, and you have to adjust your aperture on the lens itself.

 I’ll tell you why I like it.